Jannis17/gossip_protocol_expectation/README.md

 in order to hit the absorption state (i.e. the state where all the agents know all the secrets).

+The downloading, building and running instructions are for a UNIX system.
+The commands should be run in the command line.

 ---

 ### Download: